• Menu

 Using Photographs to Teach about the Holocaust - A Learning Environment

 Photography is a major primary resource in teaching the Holocaust in our classroom.
-In this educational environment, we present a variety of teaching aids and auxiliary materials to assist the educator in using photographs in the classroom.
-You will find a video in which we look at some of the considerations to keep in mind when choosing and examining photographs from the Holocaust period, a teacher's guide which includes a lesson plan and further pedagogical considerations, educational articles, additional materials and resources, and more.
+In this page, we present a variety of teaching aids and auxiliary materials to assist the educator in using photographs in the classroom.
+You will find videos in which we look at some of the considerations to keep in mind when choosing and examining photographs from the Holocaust period, additional materials and resources.

 Photographs are an excellent tool to use in the classroom, though, when using photographs to teach about the Holocaust we have to bear in mind that,